($1,550) Cost to ship a car from Eugene, OR to Atlanta, GA

 The time of the year

-Seasonal demand and weather conditions in both Eugene and Atlanta can impact car shipping prices.
+The time of year and weather conditions in Eugene and Atlanta play a major role in determining car shipping rates.

 July, August and September are the most pleasant months in Eugene.
 So consider these months when you're planning to move to this city.